Things To Know

 Schedule an appointment.
 To provide the best, most complete and accurate academic advising, we work with students on an appointment basis.
 This scheduled time gives your Advisor the opportunity to review your transcript, current course schedule, degree plan and current academic progress.
 Taking all these factors into account, we are able to help you make the best decisions for your upcoming semesters.

 Ask questions!
 Advisors are here to answer questions as you have them.
-University policies can be complex, difficult to understand and hard to find.
-Advisors know most of them already and know best how to use information resources to get you the best answer.
+University policies can be complex, difficult to understand, and hard to find.
+Advisors know most of them already and know best how to use information/resources to get you the best answer.

 Be active in your academic advising.
 Be prompt and prepared for your advising appointment.
+Engage!
+This is your educational journey!

 How to prepare for academic advising

 - Bring a list of classes you want to take.
+(You can view the course schedule here.)

-- Bring a schedule of those classes.
+- Bring a tentative planned schedule of those classes.

-- Write down your questions so you don’t forget and bring them with you.
+- Write down your questions so you don’t forget, and bring them with you.

 What are the student’s responsibilities?